 - 1. The Department has not established by clear and convincing evidence that Respondent committed an IPV. - 2.
-Respondent did receive an OI of program benefits in the amount of \$1200 from the FAP program.
+Respondent did not receive an OI of program benefits in the amount of \$1200 from the FAP program.

-The Department is ORDERED to initiate recoupment and/or collection procedures for the amount of \$1200 in accordance with Department policy.
+The Department is ORDERED to delete the OI and cease any recoupment and/or collection action.

-Zainab Baydoun

-Administrative Law Judge

-for Maura Corrigan, Director

-Department of Human Services
+Zamab Raydom Zainab Baydoun Administrative Law Judge for Maura Corrigan, Director Department of Human Services

-Date Signed: July 9, 2014
+Date Signed: 10/15/2014

-Date Mailed: July 9, 2014
+Date Mailed: 10/15/2014